Invasion of Privacy Under Utah and Federal Law

 Although invasion of privacy claims mainly come from state law, federal law and the Constitution shape how courts address them:

-3. Data Privacy Laws: Federal statutes like the Electronic Communications Privacy Act (ECPA) and the Stored Communications Act (SCA) focus on unauthorized access to digital data and electronic communications.[^11] These laws can shape how courts view certain privacy issues today.
+• Data Privacy Laws: Federal statutes like the Electronic Communications Privacy Act (ECPA) and the Stored Communications Act (SCA) focus on unauthorized access to digital data and electronic communications.

 Utah-Specific Statutes

 In addition to common law torts, Utah has laws that cover specific privacy breaches.
-For instance, the state’s data breach notification law requires businesses to let people know if their private data has been exposed.[^12] While these statutes are not exactly part of a classic invasion-of-privacy lawsuit, they offer ways for residents to respond to data theft and misuse.
+For instance, the state’s data breach notification law (Utah Code § 13-44-202) requires businesses to let people know if their private data has been exposed.

 Key Elements of an Invasion of Privacy Case